beercss/beercss/README.md

 ## Contributing Guide

 Hi!
-We are really excited that you are interested in contributing to Beer css!
+We are really excited that you are interested in contributing to Beercss!
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 https://github.com/leonardorafael/beercss/blob/main/CONTRIBUTING.md